ChrisDOE7/database/README.md

-# database
-simple js app
+# First Try Of A Database

+Nothing to set up for now.
+This database will show something similar to a "Pokedex".